thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-partner.md

 ## Using Connection with Snowflake in the ThoughtSpot free trial

 1. From the ThoughtSpot home page, a _Connect to Snowflake_ guided tutorial appears at the bottom-right of the page.
-You can play the video, which shows you the entire workflow of using Embrace to connect to Snowflake.
+You can play the video, which shows you the entire workflow of using Connections to connect to Snowflake.

 2. Click **Next**, to be guided, step-by-step, through the process of connecting ThoughtSpot to Snowflake, selecting and searching a data source, changing a chart configuration, and more.